 Doors and windows always mark the border between two worlds so that they are sometimes an invitation to travel.

-Occasionally, opening one of them, allows to discover something different than our cozy universe.
+Occasionally, opening one of them allows discovering something different than our cozy universe.

-Most of the time, doors and windows are made to get out of dangers and preserve the privacy life.
+Most of the time, doors and windows are made to get out of danger and preserve the private life.

-When a door closes, it seems normal for most mortals to see sooner or later another one open.
+When a door closes, it seems normal for most mortals to see sooner or later another one opens.

-Otherwise, if it was not the case, it means we would be living inside a jail and it would be hell.
+Otherwise, if it were not the case, it would mean we would be living inside the jail and it would be hell.

-From time to time, doors and windows are the mirror of our personnality whose they reveal one side.
+From time to time, doors and windows are the mirrors of our personality whose they reveal one side.

 We rarely push the door of a fitness center, a church or a school by accident.

-Two windows, four walls, some verticals lines and few colors for this minimalist image.
+Two windows, four walls, some vertical lines and few colors for this minimalist image.